Carl J. Shapiro Science Center, 0-16A

 In light of my interest in protein structure, I am studying the importance of learning and manipulation of biological macromolecules in 3-dimensions.
 I am currently part of a collaboration with the Biology, Physics, and Academic Computing Departments at MIT to create a free, scalable 3D visualization software engine that may easily be manipulated by students, but has the flexibility and functionality to be used by advance protein biochemists.
 I am hoping to incorporate this program into the Brandeis curriculum.

-Here at Brandeis, I will be teaching the introductory biology lab course and a graduate level molecular biology course.
+Here at Brandeis, I teach the introductory biology lab course, introductory cell biology and a graduate level molecular biology course.
 I hope to incorporate elements of protein folding and aggregation studies into the introductory biology laboratory and to mentor undergraduate and graduate students biology students interested in pursuing teaching careers.

 Awards and Honors